scottish-government-design-system/designsystem.gov.scot/patterns/task-list/index.md

 ## Evidence

-This pattern is similar to the [GOV.UK task list pattern](https://design-system.service.gov.uk/patterns/task-list-pages/) and is currently used by Social Security Scotland - having gone through several iterations and rounds of user testing.
+This pattern is similar to the [GOV.UK task list pattern](https://design-system.service.gov.uk/patterns/task-list-pages/) and is currently used by Social Security Scotland  having gone through several iterations and rounds of user testing.

 ### Research and testing

 User testing was performed on this pattern in 2021 covering:

-- comparison of two status options ("Complete" and "Incomplete") with four ("Not started", "Cannot start yet", "In progress" and "Completed")
+- a comparison of two status options ('Complete' and 'Incomplete') with four ('Not started', 'Cannot start yet', 'In progress' and 'Completed')
-- colour of status labels
+- the colour of status labels
-- typography of status labels
+- the typography of status labels

 Results showed that:

 - four status types performed better than two, offering greater flexibility and support for when tasks can be completed in any order
-- use of red for status labels was harder for the users to read and caused anxiety as the colour typically relates to warnings or errors
+- the use of red for status labels was harder for the users to read and caused anxiety as the colour typically relates to warnings or errors
 - some users expected the status to be a clickable element
 - sentence case was preferred for status labels